SAP-samples/kyma-runtime-extension-samples/dsagtt22/README.md

 - Sections marked with 👨‍🔧 contain the hands-on steps you must work on
 - Sections marked with 👀 are for your information.
 They contain some interesting insights but contain no actions you must execute.

+> Remark: As the tutorial is done with a group of participants, we need to make sure that we have no conflicts concerning names collisions etc..
+If you are running this sample on your own set the the value for "userID" to "01".

 ## Tutorial Steps

 Let the fun begin 👩‍💻